montanaflynn/toy-spelling-corrector/README.md

 ### Benchmarks

-On my low powered laptop running Ubuntu 15.04:
+On an old single core laptop running Ubuntu 15.04, Golang 1.4.2 and Python 2.7.9:

 ##### Golang